 Acceptable Solutions Performance Criteria A1 Wall materials must be in accordance with the acceptable development criteria for wall materials within a precinct identified in Table E13.1: Heritage Precincts, if any.
-P1 Wall material for new build structures must: a) be complementary to wall r the dominant buildings on t the precinct; and b) not detract from meeting th management objectives of identified in Table E13.1: He Precincts, if any. naterials of he site or in ne an precinct
+P1 Wall material for new buildings and structures must: a) be complementary to wall materials of the dominant buildings on the site or in the precinct; and b) not detract from meeting the management objectives of an precinct identified in Table E13.1: Heritage Precincts, if any.